goalsgame/ueimporter/README.md

 If Plastic would know that a file was in fact moved it would be able to merge your changes into the new location.

-This move file problem is the main reason `ueimporter` exist, and to solve it it uses information from the Git repo that knows how and where a file was moved.
+This move file problem is the main reason UEIMPORTER exist, and to solve it it uses information from the Git repo that knows how and where a file was moved.
 It simply asks Git `git diff --name-status <from-release-tag> <to-release-tag>` and we get a list of exactly which files was added, removed, modified or moved.
 Once it knows it's just a question of replicating these exact changes in Plastic.

-`ueimporter` is meant to be platform independent and could be used on Windows, macOs or Linux.
+UEIMPORTER is meant to be platform independent and could be used on Windows, macOs or Linux.
 These platforms disagree on how line endings are encoded in text files.
 The tool avoids the problem completely by not copying files directly from the checked out Git repo, rather it expects you to download the zip files